Suped

 Technical readiness

-This is the part you control directly.
+This is the part the sender controls directly.
 The record, SVG, PEM file, HTTPS hosting, and DMARC policy need to pass validation before any provider has a reason to display the logo.

-- BIMI record: A valid TXT record at default._bimi for the sending domain.
+2. BIMI record: A valid TXT record for the exact visible From domain or its organizational-domain fallback.

 Mailbox display

 This is the provider decision.
-A mailbox provider can validate every technical item and still hold back display because the sender has insufficient history or a local rule blocks the logo.
+A mailbox provider can validate every technical item and still hold back display because the sender has insufficient history, is not eligible for that provider's program, or is being viewed in an unsupported client.

-- Client gate: The recipient needs to view the message in a client that supports BIMI.
+3. Client gate: The recipient needs to view the message in an app and interface that supports BIMI.

 A valid BIMI record is not a display guarantee

-I treat BIMI validation as a prerequisite, not the final proof.
-The real proof is a test message that passes authentication and then shows the logo in a supported mailbox.
+Treat BIMI validation as a prerequisite, not the final proof.
+The real proof is a fresh test message that passes authentication and shows the logo in a supported mailbox.

-- Do not wait: Fix a DMARC, SVG, HTTPS, or certificate error as soon as you find it.
+1. Do not wait: Fix a DMARC, SVG, HTTPS, MIME type, or certificate error as soon as it appears.

 Provider timing by mailbox